Multiple Involvement Collaborations

 1. Single Version (3:45) (available on all singles)

-2. Extended Version (5:18) (available on 12" and CD only) (features a lengthy piano introduction, and some additional instrumental sections, but loses some of the lyrics)
+2. Extended Version (5:18) (available on the 12" and CD singles only; features a lengthy piano introduction, and some additional instrumental sections, but loses some of the lyrics)

 Good evening.
 Here is the six 'o' clock.... stonk